 Bork Falls in Ferne Clyffe State Park

-Ferne Clyffe State Park, part of the Illinois Ozarks, is home to another brilliant waterfall by the name of Bork Falls.
+Ferne Clyffe State Park, part of the Illinois Ozarks, is home a brilliant waterfall near Chicago by the name of Bork Falls.
 We had to include this one because, unlike the others, the wider expanse and tranquil oasis beneath the falls allow those who dare the opportunity to swim beneath the cascading water.

 Ferne Clyffe State Park has plenty of limestone bluffs, cliff caves, and waterfalls to explore but it’s Bork Falls that is the most majestic of all the natural attractions found here.